 Graphical desktop can be viewed in various ways.
 We describe here the simplest one, RDP (Remote Display Protocol).
-Other methods include VNC and X11 (the latter is described here).
+Other methods include VNC, plain X11 forwarding (described here) and running a Mir shell through X11 forwarding (as described here).

 The images used by Multipass do not come with a graphical desktop installed.
 For this reason, a desktop environment must be installed (we use